ahmadfurqan7/PowerBI-Project/README.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License]([LICENSE](https://github.com/ahmadfurqan7/PowerBI-Project/blob/main/LICENSE.txt).
+By contributing to this project, you agree that your contributions will be licensed under the [LICENSE](https://github.com/ahmadfurqan7/PowerBI-Project/blob/main/LICENSE.txt).
 Your cooperation is vital in ensuring a collaborative and open environment.
 ```
   _    _ _  ______  _   _
  | |  | | |/ / __ \| \ | |